Whether you’re just looking for answers to spiritual questions,

 or have been on your faith walk for many years,

-we’d like to help you continue to find answers and grow.
+we’d like to help you continue to

-Following are some resources to assist you in your spiritual growth.
+The following are some resources to assist you in your spiritual growth.

 Back to the Basics